alissatroiano/Dash/README.md

 - The steps taken to properly configure Flask and MongoDB were learned by following Code Institute's 'Data Centric Development' module.

+### Syntax

+- The code used to override Materialize's default styles and apply custom colors to input fields on focus was copied from [Stack Overflow](https://stackoverflow.com/questions/44942347/change-the-default-color-of-materialize-css-input-fields-i-have-attached-screen)

 ### Content

 - The 'Vegan Chili' recipe was copied from [delish](https://www.delish.com/cooking/recipe-ideas/g1428/fall-vegetarian-recipes/?slide=1) and [FromMyBowl](https://frommybowl.com/easy-vegan-chili/#tasty-recipes-4728)